GSD Disobedience Problems

-Common GSD Disobedience Problems, And How To Take Control
+Common German Shepherd Disobedience Problems, And How To Take Control

 Many German Shepherd owners complain that their dog doesn’t follow their commands, ignores their actions and voice signals, and much more.

-This is a common problem with GSD owners as this breed of dogs is very dominant.
+This is a common problem with GSD owners, as this breed of dog is very dominant.
 We all know German Shepherds as guarding dogs we see with police forces.
 Of course, these dogs are extremely intelligent, and if trained well, they will learn anything.

 Disobedience is when your GSD purposely ignores your commands.
-This type of behavior occurs due to two reasons:
+This type of behaviour occurs due to two reasons:

 • Your dog doesn’t respect you enough to listen to you.